Edward Turay

-Edward Mohamed Turay is a Sierra Leonean politician and diplomat.
+Edward Mohamed Turay (24 October 1945 – 25 June 2023) was a Sierra Leonean politician and diplomat.
 He was leader of the opposition All People's Congress (APC) from 1996 to 2002.
-He has been Sierra Leone's High Commissioner to the United Kingdom since 2010.
+He was the Sierra Leonean High Commissioner to the United Kingdom from 2010 until his death in 2023.

 Background

 Education and early years

-Turay is from the Temne tribe of northern Sierra Leone and is from Makeni.
-He is a barrister by profession, having studied law at Manchester University, and been called to the bar at Lincoln's Inn in 1976.
+Turay was born on 24 October 1945.
+He came from the Temne tribe of northern Sierra Leone, and was from Makeni.
+He was a barrister by profession, having studied law at Manchester University, and been called to the bar at Lincoln's Inn in 1976.
 Returning to Sierra Leone in 1979, he was a magistrate for three years before engaging in politics in 1982.
-He is the founder and consultant of Eddie Turay & Associates, a leading law firm in Freetown, Sierra Leone.
+He was the founder and consultant of Eddie Turay & Associates, a leading law firm in Freetown, Sierra Leone.

 Political career

 In 1986 Turay won a seat as a Member of Parliament for Bombali Central one Constituency.
 He was re-elected to parliament from Bombali District's Constituency 33 in the August 2007 parliamentary election, receiving 73.2% of the vote.